mochi/mochikit/doc/rst/MochiKit/Sortable.rst

         the tag criteria.

     ``format``:
-        Regular expression witch servers as a match filter for serialization, on children' ids.
+        Regular expression which serves as a match filter for serialization, on children' ids.
 For example, with the default value, you'll get ['1', '2', '3', '4'] with ids ['sort_1', 'sort_2', 'sort_3', 'sort_4'].

     ``onChange``:
         Callback called when an element moves between others in the Sortable.
         It's called for *each* movements, even if you don't release the mouse.